jinyoungsul/jinyoungsul.github.io/_posts/2021-07-13-HackerRank-SQL-Aggregation15.md

+---
+title : HackerRank-Aggregation-Weather Observation Station 18

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-07-13'

+---

-﻿# Weather Observation Station 18
+# Weather Observation Station 18

 Consider **P1(a,b)** and **P2(c,d)** to be two points on a  _2D_  plane.